oddbird/oddleventy/content/blog/wingingit/winging-it-tip-02.md

 I use `margin: unset`,
 but you can also use `margin: initial` or give it an actual value.
-You just don't want it to be `margin: auto`
-(which is great for centering the popover, but that's not what you want to do here).
+Otherwise, it would use `margin: auto` which is great for centering the popover, but that's not what you want to do here.

 ## Links:
 - Codepen demo